-An IMC helps the nominated treating doctor, worker, insurer, employer and other service providers to progress a worker's recovery at/return to work and optimise health and work outcomes.
-An IMC assesses the situation, examines the worker (if necessary) and discusses possible solutions with all parties (particularly the nominated treating doctor).
-IMCs are not responsible for directing treatment of a worker, though they may comment on treatment in respect to recovery at/return to work.
+An IMC is a facilitator who helps the nominated treating doctor, worker, insurer, employer and other service providers to progress a worker's recovery at/return to work and optimise health and work outcomes.
+An IMC assesses the situation, examines the worker (if necessary) and discusses possible solutions with the relevant parties.
+The IMC mediates with parties to seek agreement on actions and outcomes.
+IMCs are not responsible for directing treatment of a worker, though they may comment on treatment in respect to overcoming barriers to recovery at/return to work.